castorini/anserini/docs/experiments-msmarco-passage.md

 In building a retrieval system, there are generally two phases:

-+ In the **indexing** phase, an indexer takes the document collection (i.e., corpus) and builds an index, which is a data structure that supports effcient retrieval.
++ In the **indexing** phase, an indexer takes the document collection (i.e., corpus) and builds an index, which is a data structure that supports efficient retrieval.
 + In the **retrieval** (or **search**) phase, the retrieval system returns a ranked list given a query _q_, with the aid of the index constructed in the previous phase.

 (There's also a training phase when we start to discuss models that _learn_ from data, but we're not there yet.)